 Even the Joker, one of pop culture’s most recognizable villains opted for pomade, when he returned in the future-set Batman Beyond (2000) movie.

 What sets pomade apart from other styling products, such as gel or hairspray, is its non-drying nature.
 Pomade remains wet, delivering a shiny and dark look that can endure multiple washes (unless we use a specific de-greasing shampoo).

 The history of pomade dates back to Roman times when soap was used to achieve a sleek appearance.
 In the 18th century, pomade primarily consisted of bear fat or lard, but nowadays, it contains oils, petroleum jelly, or beeswax for the desired effect.

 There is no wax like DAX

-The company was founded in Brooklyn, New York almost half a century ago and not only produces pomade, but also waxes, cremes, shampoos and conditioners.
-Their products can be found in over 10,000 stores in the US and 50 countries worldwide.
+DAX, a company founded in Brooklyn almost half a century ago, specializes not only in pomade but also in waxes, creams, shampoos, and conditioners.
+Their products are available in over 10,000 stores across the US and 50 countries worldwide.